 * Net Meter: Device that connects your home to the grid to monitor the amount of power in and out of your house.

 You Know the Basics, But How Do You Know How Much and What Types to Buy?

 There are multiple types of solar panels, some more efficient, some better for smaller spaces, some better for people with more land, crystalline, thin-film, cheaper, expensive.
 The options are vast.
 So, where do you start?

 You start by monitoring your energy consumption.
 You need to have a good idea of how much energy you consume on the average day to determine how big of a solar energy system you’ll need.
 On top of that, you’ll also need to know how much money you have to spend – keeping in mind that the most expensive solar panels might not be the most cost effective for your needs.

 Crystalline solar panels (both monocrystalline and polycrystalline solar panels are more efficient than thin-film solar panels.
 But, they’re also more costly because they are more pure.
-Monocrystalline solar panels have been found to capture about 22% of the sun’s rays, where thin-film solar panels average less than 10%.
+Monocrystalline solar panels have been found to capture about 18-21% of the sun’s rays, where thin-film solar panels average around 15%.
 All panels have an average life span of 25+ years; crystalline silicon solar panels have lifespans up to 40 years.
 Intuitively, the more efficient the panels, the less you’ll need to buy.

 Where Do You Install the System?